annalebelle/annalebelle.github.io/_posts/2025-03-05-abstract-accepted-at-research-societ-on-alcohol.md

 url: 2025-03-05-rsa
 ---

-Abstract for Poster Presentation was selected to present on the 48th Annual RSA Scientific Meeting/ISBRA Congress in New Orleans, Louisiana.
+I am very excited to attend and present a poster at the 48th Annual RSA Scientific Meeting/ISBRA Congress in New Orleans, Louisiana.